bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-descartes.md

   - mathematics
 thumbnail: /content/posts/crossing-paths-with-descartes/assets/images/thumbnail.webp
 description: |
-  Lately I've been thinking about some solutions that have delighted me.
-It's been more than once that I've found myself stumbling into something called _combinatorics_ when trying to learn more about them.
-On the way to better upstanding these combinatorial solutions I've been reflecting on things more foundational.
-With the help of a classic Australian thriller novel, a dice game from early modern Britain, and Beethoven, I'll try to explain myself.
+  Lately I've been thinking about solutions that have delighted me.
+You know, those solutions which use some insight you were completely unaware of and make it all look like magic.
+With the help of a classic Australian thriller novel, a dice game from early modern Britain, and Beethoven, I'll explore some foundations of an area of mathematics called _combinatorics_.

   ![A collage of images from the post.
 Colorful marbles arranged in a grid, cookies in the shape of letters spelling out ATG, colorful magnetic cubes with axes drawn against it.](/content/posts/crossing-paths-with-descartes/assets/images/thumbnail.webp)
 ---

-Lately I've been thinking about some solutions that have delighted me.
+Lately I've been thinking about solutions that have delighted me.
+You know, those solutions which use some insight you were completely unaware of and make it all look like magic.
 It's been more than once that I've found myself stumbling into something called _combinatorics_ when trying to learn more about them.
 On the way to better understanding these combinatorial solutions I've been reflecting on things more foundational.
 Here, hang on, I'll try to explain what I mean.

 ## Two-up